Neal-Y/practice-reservation-system/rfcs/Diary.md

 ### Title: database permission denied

 I encountered the same problem again - it's a database permissions issue.
 I really need to understand what's happening with the entire database env, that will push in my todo list.
 It feels like I've got it, but reality is I forget the basics.
 This time, the issue appeared after I changed the server startup settings and configurations.
 Initially, I thought these changes caused the 'permission denied' error.
 However, after much deliberation, I realized the problem was elsewhere.
 My superuser, the one who created the database, wasn't the one connecting and performing operations.
 Instead, a different user with a default name was doing so, and this user didn't have the permissions to execute 'sqlx migrate revert' for rollback actions.
 This experience has imprinted a deep understanding in me and genuinely highlighted the importance of 'unit testing.'
 It ensures that your refactored code still works as intended.

+## 10/27

+### Title: a bunch of things need to do...

+- [x] 1.
+I need to refactor my start_the_server, that can make service_reserve_test and grpc_service can use it to start the server.
+- [x] 2. clarify the gRPC server and mock database should be implemented in the same thread or not, if YES maybe I need to do a little change for TestConfig or implement the clone trait.

+## 10/31

+### Title: The difference between testing locally without internet connectivity and starting a server to tests.

+I've clarified that tonic automatically generates related structs based on my .proto file.
+At the same time, I need to figure out if I should change how I simulate the database during testing.

+- [ ] Should I continue using the current TestConfig, or should I switch to using migrations to reduce time consumption?
+- [x] set the timeout when happen some error still can shut down the test.

+## 11/01

+### Title: shell command first experience.

+When testing, I realized I hadn't properly handled the 'cleanup' of the database.
+This led to a situation where each test run left behind data in the database.
+After verifying this, I logged into the database server and found many databases remaining from tests, all named in the format of test_service_{uuid}.
+I ended up using a shell script to drop these databases in bulk.
+This experience taught me how challenging it can be to write shell scripts.

+## 11/02

+### Title: during the long time I'm still stuck in how can I implement async method in sync Drop trait to make sure that database can be dropped automatically when tests are run fail.

+I've tried numerous times but haven't found a satisfactory solution yet.
+I want to trigger a function to clean up the database even when my tests fail.
+The 'explicit' cleanup() won't work because if the test fails, it won't even reach that line.
+Moreover, using the Drop trait, or the RAII (Resource Acquisition Is Initialization) pattern, has its limitations.
+While writing the Drop trait, because it's synchronous, I can't handle asynchronous operations.
+Even though there's an option to use tokio::task::spawn_blocking, it's proven that you still can't use 'await' inside a synchronous Drop trait.
+I'm still searching for a better solution.
+If I don't find one, I'll resort to manually deleting the database.

+## 11/03

+### Title: cursor-based pagination vs offset-based pagination and something want wrong

+In pagination systems, "Next" and "Previous" actions typically return a response that includes a list of data items.
+These items represent the next or previous set of data to be displayed.

+A cursor is a marker or reference point used to track the position of the current page's data within the overall dataset.
+It ensures the continuity of data whether paging forwards (Next) or backwards (Previous).

+For example, let's say we have a cursor called cursorA, which represents the identifier of the last piece of data on the current page.
+When a user clicks "Next page", the system will use cursorA to fetch the subsequent data.
+The system will then return a new list of data along with a new cursor, cursorB, which will be used for the next "Next page" action or to go back to the "Previous page".

+For a "Next page" request, the server will return the next batch of data following the current cursor.

+but...I think I'm not implementing "prev" correctly.
+I need to take a look at it again.